kredati/cin2999f21/on_proposals.md

 #### What a dissertation does.
 It’s useful to know what a dissertation does when you propose one.
 My just-so story about a dissertation is that it does three things.
 It:
 * Teaches you, by doing, how to have a nearly book-sized thought and how to execute a nearly book-sized research project.
 (The only way to learn this is by doing it.)
+In particular, you'll learn how to have a big enough thought that you can't hold it all in your head at once.
+This is really, really hard.
 * Serves as a resource for job market materials.
-Its most notable functions are as a prop for a statement of a research program, and as an archive of other materials including a writing sample, a job talk, a published essay.
+Its most notable functions are as a prop for a statement of a research program, and as an archive of other materials including a writing sample, a job talk, and a published essay.
 * Serves as a token of professionalization: you give it to a committee, they confer on you a PhD.
 This is the lowest bar to clear and in many ways the least important function.
 It’s the floor; aim higher than the floor.

 Eric Hayot has an additional idea of what a dissertation does in _The Elements of Academic Style_, which is: it serves as a waypoint on the way to a book.
 I suspect this is also a good way of thinking about it.
 A dissertation should be an undercooked part of a book, where finishing the bake and adding an additional chapter or two are what happens in the five years after finishing it.